-10 Best Brand Name Cereals for Weight Loss
+10 Best Healthy Cereal Brands for Weight Loss

 Despite reports of the breakfast staple's declining popularity, cold cereal is still the most popular breakfast in America over eggs and yogurt, according to global information and measurement company, Nielsen.
 And it's easy to see why.
 Cereal is easy to prepare and it's relatively inexpensive compared to other a.m. favorites like yogurt parfaits and coffee-shop egg sandwiches.
 Not to mention, those delicious, colorful flakes and are downright delicious.
 But when you're trying to lose weight, picking a healthy cereal over a box Count Chocula could make all the difference.